Skip to Main

 Free Clinic Committee

-Future Doctors Pipeline Program
+Future Doctors Pathway Program

-The program is dedicated to bringing health care professionals to middle and high school students who come from backgrounds that are underrepresented in medicine (including Black, Hispanic, Latinx and Native American).
+The program is dedicated to bringing health care professionals to middle and high school students who come from backgrounds that are underrepresented in medicine (including Black, Hispanic, Latino and Native American).
 We hope to inspire and support the next generation of physicians by providing mentorship and guidance in and out of the classroom.
 We strive to improve diversity in medicine one student at a time.

 Get Up, Meet Up, and Go – GMG